 Different studies have shown that CB2 receptors are present in neural progenitor cells, neurons and glial cells.
 In addition, CB2 receptor function has not only been linked to neurological disorders involving neuroinflammation but also to neuropsychiatric disorders like drug addiction, psychosis, depression, and eating disorders (Onaivi et al., 2012).

 Nonetheless, we observed an association between the polymorphisms rs35761398 and rs12744386 in CNR2 and comorbid schizophrenia and cannabis dependence.
 We found that the high function genotype of CNR2 was associated with schizophrenia, but only in cannabis dependent subjects.
 We tested several models of inheritance and found that statistical association was enhanced when a dominant model for the TT allele was assumed.
-To our knowledge, this is the first report performed on Caucasian population.
-Ethnicity should be taken into consideration when interpreting our results because differential allelic distributions have been described in previous scientific literature about other ethnic groups.
-For instance, it has been reported an association between schizophrenia and the low function haplotype in Japanese population (Ishiguro et al., 2010) or other different CNR2 polymorphisms in Chinese samples (Tong et al., 2013), or no association in Korean samples (Bae et al., 2014).
+To our knowledge, this is the first study performed on a Caucasian population.
+Ethnicity should be taken into consideration when interpreting our results because differential allelic distributions have been described in previous scientific literature on other ethnic groups.
+For instance, an association has been reported between schizophrenia and the low function haplotype in a Japanese population sample (Ishiguro et al., 2010) and other different CNR2 polymorphisms in Chinese samples (Tong et al., 2013), whereas in Korean samples, no association was found (Bae et al., 2014).

-Banaszkiewicz, Biala & Kruk-Slomka (2020) conducted a review about schizophrenia-like symptoms induced via CB2 receptors modulation in animal models, suggesting a key function in schizophrenia.
-Schizophrenia-related behaviors were observed in mice with deletion of CB2 receptors (Ortega-Alvaro, Aracil-Fernández, García-Gutiérrez, Navarrete & Manzanares, 2011).
-It is suggested that the lack of CB2 receptor might impair neural development, thus inducing relevant alterations in several brain areas, based on findings supporting a pro-neurogenic role of CB2 receptor in the control of fundamental neural cell processes (Galve-Roperh, Aguado, Palazuelos & Guzman, 2008).
+Banaszkiewicz, Biala & Kruk-Slomka (2020) conducted a review on schizophrenia-like symptoms induced via CB2 receptor modulation in animal models, suggesting a key function in schizophrenia.
+Schizophrenia-related behaviours were observed in mice with deletion of CB2 receptors (Ortega-Alvaro, Aracil-Fernández, García-Gutiérrez, Navarrete & Manzanares, 2011).
+It is suggested that a lack of the CB2 receptor might impair neural development, thus inducing relevant alterations in several brain areas, based on findings supporting a pro-neurogenic role of the CB2 receptor in the control of fundamental neural cell processes (Galve-Roperh, Aguado, Palazuelos & Guzman, 2008).
 These results seem contrary to our data as they relate psychosis to lower function of CB2 receptors.
-Our data would, however, support an alternative explanation, that an excessive activity of these receptors could facilitate this psychotic phenotype.
-Therefore, cannabis use could be disrupt neuronal differentiation during adolescence and provoke psychoses in vulnerable subjects through a mechanism involving CB2.
+Our data would support an alternative explanation: that excessive activity of these receptors could facilitate this psychotic phenotype.
+Therefore, cannabis use could disrupt neuronal differentiation during adolescence and provoke psychoses in vulnerable subjects through a mechanism involving CB2.

-On the other hand, inflammatory and immunological processes interfering with brain development are discussed as one cause of schizophrenia, and CB2 receptor is a main component of these processes (Sahu et al., 2019).
-Glia is implied in schizophrenia pathogenesis, and CB2 receptor is relevant (De Almeida and Martins-de-Souza 2018).
-It has been hypothesized that an increased number of activated microglial cells in patients with schizophrenia contribute to disease pathogenesis (Jucket et al., 2011).
+On the other hand, inflammatory and immunological processes interfering with brain development are discussed as a cause of schizophrenia, and the CB2 receptor is a main component of these processes (Sahu et al., 2019).
+Glia are implicated in schizophrenia pathogenesis, and the CB2 receptor is relevant (De Almeida and Martins-de-Souza 2018).
+It has been hypothesised that an increased number of activated microglial cells in patients with schizophrenia contribute to disease pathogenesis (Jucket et al., 2011).

-Furthermore, in Alzheimer´s disease, CB2 receptors are abundantly and selectively expressed in neuritic plaque-associated astrocytes and microglia, respectively (Benito et al., 2003), and activation of CB2 receptors expressed by immune cells is likely to reduce their antiviral response and thus could favor the CNS entry of infected monocytes with simian immunodeficiency virus (Benito et al., 2005).
+Furthermore, in Alzheimer´s disease, CB2 receptors are abundantly and selectively expressed in neuritic plaque-associated astrocytes and microglia, respectively (Benito et al., 2003), and activation of CB2 receptors expressed by immune cells is likely to reduce their antiviral response, thus favouring the CNS entry of infected monocytes with simian immunodeficiency virus (Benito et al., 2005).

-Thus, overactivation of CB2 receptor could be a psychosis vulnerability factor, and cannabis use provoke psychosis in these vulnerable subjects.
-It has been described that THC inhibits the chemotactic response of microglia through activation of the CB2 receptor (Cabral, Raborn, Griffin, Dennis & Marciano-Cabral, 2008).
+Thus, overactivation of the CB2 receptor could be a psychosis vulnerability factor, and cannabis use could provoke psychosis in these vulnerable subjects.
+It has been found that THC inhibits the chemotactic response of microglia through activation of the CB2 receptor (Cabral, Raborn, Griffin, Dennis & Marciano-Cabral, 2008).
 Furthermore, cannabis use in the context of specific cannabinoid receptor genotypes may contribute to white matter abnormalities, which could in turn increase schizophrenia risk (Ho, Wassink, Ziebell & Andreasen, 2011).
-White matter alterations are relevant in schizophrenia, and adolescent cannabis use has specific effects in these abnormalities (Peters, Blaas & de Haan, 2010).
+White matter alterations are relevant in schizophrenia, and adolescent cannabis use has specific effects on these abnormalities (Peters, Blaas & de Haan, 2010).